Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Acknowledgement

 \section{Acknowledgement}

-This study was supported by NIH grants EB022856, MH101504, P30HD003352, U54HD09025, UL1TR002373 and NSF grants MDS-2010778, 2112455.
 We would like to thank Chee-Ming Ting and Hernando Ombao of KAUST for discussion on $k$-means clustering.
-We also like to thank Tananun Songdechakraiwut of University of Wisconsin-Madison and Botao Wang of Xi’an Jiaotong University for discussion on Wasserstein graph clustering.
+We also like to thank Soumya Das, Tananun Songdechakraiwut of University of Wisconsin, Madison and Botao Wang of University of Illinois, Urbana-Champaign for discussion on the clustering.